Calls in Arrears: Meaning, Examples and Journal Entries

 Penalties: Shareholders in arrears may be subject to penalties or additional charges.
 The share subscription agreement or company policy will specify the details.

-Loss of Rights: Shareholders failing to clear their arrears might lose certain rights.
-It includes voting rights in shareholder meetings until payments are made.
+Loss of Rights: Shareholders who fail to clear their arrears might lose certain rights.
+These include voting rights in shareholder meetings until payments are made.

 Forfeiture of Shares: In severe cases, the company may have the right to forfeit shares of those in arrears.
 This will result in a loss of investment for the shareholder.